aheze/StitchCounter/README.md

 ### Crochet Abbreviation Reference
-These come built-in in the app.
+These come built-in with the app.
 If you want to edit, add, or remove any, just head over to the **Settings** screen.

 Stitch name | Abbreviation | # of stitches